ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 It makes the code a lot cleaner; as you can see, using a value like 0.4375rem is a bit cluttering, for sure if you don't know what that value translates to in pixels, it might seem a random value.
 But by using the 0.5em, now we simply know: half of the font-size.
-And it beautifly scales the button up.
+And it beautifully scales the button up.
 Many use this trick to scale box-shadows as well.

 ### Ch